 Our journey has taken us four years – what started off with travelling together and passionate dialogues on sustainable development for conservation of enviroment has culminated in three career bankers and an expert in ecology conservation joining hands with the objective to connect natural produce and products to markets through community engagement.

-In July 2018 we got off the ground through our first intervention in Harimitti, an early stage startup focussed in bringing farming to urban households in an innovative manner that attempts to improve livelihood options of the rural partner while addressing the needs of the urban consumer.
+July 2018 – December 2019 saw our first intervention in an early stage urban farming start-up focussed on bringing rooftop farming to urban households in an innovative manner that attempts to improve livelihood options of the rural partner while addressing the needs of the urban consumer.